1000 anonymous self-sampling kits for COVID-19 distributed among Stockholm residents

 On Wednesday, April 8, 1000 anonymous self-sampling kits for COVID-19 were distributed in Stockholm.
-Jochen Schwenk (professor in Translational Proteomics at KTH Royal Institute of Technology), researcher at SciLifeLab and Director of SciLifeLab’s Plasma Profiling facility, is one of the researchers involved in the initiative.
+Jochen Schwenk (professor in Translational Proteomics at KTH Royal Institute of Technology), researcher at SciLifeLab and Director of SciLifeLab’s Plasma Profiling unit, is one of the researchers involved in the initiative.

 Self-sampling kits have now been distributed to 1000 randomly selected Stockholm residents.
 The test kit samples a drop of blood, using a testing technique developed at KTH Royal Institute of Technology and Karolinska Institutet for over eight years.